Australian whisky

 Australian Whisky is whisky produced in Australia.
 As of December 2021, there were 333 registered distilleries in operation within Australia, of which approximately 50 have a whisky on the market.
 The industry has shown steady growth since the early 90s especially in the boutique craft distilling scene.

 Most Australian whisky is produced using a very similar process to that of Scotch whisky; however the flavour of Australian whisky is subtly different.
 Although the majority of whisky produced in Australia is in the single malt style, there is more variation than what is found overseas, with no strict customs or traditions governing the styles produced.
 Other styles of whisky produced in Australia, include rye, wheat and blended whiskies.

 Australian whisky was popularised globally in 2014, when Sullivan's Cove French Oak single cask won the world's best single malt whisky at the World Whiskies Awards.
 This was the first time a distillery outside of Scotland or Japan had won this category.

 History

-Whilst Australia has a history of whisky distilling dating back to 1820, the whisky industry looks very different in the 21st century to when it began.
+While Australia has a history of whisky distilling dating back to 1820, the whisky industry looks very different in the 21st century to when it began.
 Distillation was legalised by the governor of New South Wales at the end of 1820, and by 1822 the first legal distillery was opened near Hobart Town.

-Van Diemen’s Land’s fledgling whisky industry of the 1820s—30s ended quickly and there was no whisky produced on those islands between 1838 and 1990.
+Van Diemen's Land's fledgling whisky industry of the 1820s-30s ended quickly and there was no whisky produced on the island between 1838 and 1990.
 Sydney also had two large distilleries in operation between 1825 and 1850 when their focus shifted to making rum instead.